 A growing Spanish economy, increasing employment, cheaper borrowing (lower interest rates and innovations in the mortgage market), a cultural preference for buying over renting, and the impact of rising foreign demand for property in Barcelona has pushed overall demand up whilst the supply of property has remained fairly constant (constrained by mountains and sea Barcelona cannot expand through sprawl).
-The increase in tourism to Barcelona has also increased the pressure on the property market as residential property in Barcelona’s most attractive central districts has been converted into hotels.
-These supply and demand factors explain the tight property market, and robust price increases of recent years.

 However, there are clear signs that the Barcelona property market is beginning to cool.
 Until recently property in Barcelona sold quickly, with little or no room for negotiation over price.
 Now, however, the average time to sell is increasing, and vendors are more disposed than before to negotiate over price.
 Anecdotal evidence from bank managers also suggests that the number of new mortgages being granted in Barcelona is falling (one bank manager describes the market at the start of 2007 as dead), and that first time buyers are being prevented from entering the market by high prices.

 Figures from the Spanish property portal ‘Idealista’ clearly show that the growth in asking prices in Barcelona is cooling down.
 Barcelona property asking prices rose by 8.2% in 2006, down from 15.2% in 2005, and 18.3% in 2004.